FranklinDWorrell/Machine-Learning-Assignments/Evolutionary-Programming/Genetic-Algorithm/README.md

 ## Overview
 This folder contains the source code for an implementation of a genetic algorithm with a GUI.
-Specifically, the algorithm performs a non-deterministic search for a presecribed fitness of a protein structure.
+Specifically, the algorithm performs a non-deterministic search for a prescribed fitness of a protein structure.

 ## To Compile
 From this directory: `javac *.java`